jpgmv1998/reproducible_paper_template/README.md

 * `projectSpecific` - a folder containing:

-    * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
-Each subfolder should contain:
+    * possibly multiple folders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
+Each folder should contain:

-      *

-      *

-      *
+      * whenever `dataFormat` is used it can represent at least one of the following: `spatial`, `panel`, `crossSection`.

+      * the output(s) of `sampleConstruction_projectSpecific_folderName.R` with the following name pattern: `dataFormat_folderNameAbbrevSample.Rdata`.

+      * the output(s) of each R script with pattern `variableTheme_projectSpecific_folderName.R` with the following name pattern: `dataFormat_variableTheme.Rdata`.

+      * the output of each `dataFormatAnalysis_folderName.R` file with the following name pattern: `dataFormatAnalysis_folderName.Rdata`.

-* `analysis` - a folder, that may need more adaptations accordingly to the project, containing some subfolders like:
+* `analysis` - a folder, that may need more adaptations accordingly to the project, containing some folders like:

   * `maps` - to store maps when using spatial data.